How to be Smart with Carbs

 3) stored as fat

 One really useful property of Insulin is that it can help to stimulate muscle growth.
 The more muscle you have, the greater your ability to store glycogen - that means we have a greater capacity to harness those carbs and put them to good use.
 But the only way that’s going to happen is if you exercise.
 And the more you move, particularly to stimulate muscle growth, then the more you are going to be able to harness that insulin, improve your metabolism and your body composition.
-The best way to increase your lean muscle tissue is to strength train - hence why we focus so much on this in our Baby A-Wake and Pilates Flow classes
+The best way to increase your lean muscle tissue is to strength train - hence why we focus so much on this in our classes

 When you eat carbs, timing is crucial.
 You need to then go use them as only a finite amount can be stored in muscle.
 The fitter you are the greater this store is but it’s still only a small amount - enough to fuel a sprint or a fast paced activity that lasts a short while.
 So here’s the thing: if you don’t use these carbs by moving, they will be stored as fat.
 So eat carbs, but then GO MOVE.
 If you train hard, eating carbs afterwards is a good way to ensure you are replenishing those glycogen stores.